Betchworth: Village Green

 Goulburn Green, the alternative name for the Village Green has stalls and maypole dancing in the children-costumed May bank holiday Medieval Fayre, hosts occasional summer celebrations and is the venue of the Harvest Lunch in alternate years.
 James Hamilton donated the Green.

 Allotments

 Betchworth parish council operates six full size allotments at the rear of The Walled Garden allocated at a nominal fee.

 Post Office

 A Post Office with banking facilities is on Old Reigate Road, to the north of the village.

 Local Walks

 A popular local pastime is walking because in the Vale of Holmesdale and elsewhere.
-The Parish Council website has details of four walks.

 Transport

 Railways

-Trains call at Betchworth at approximately hourly intervals in each direction in the morning and evening peaks and at two-hourly intervals off-peak.
+Trains call at Betchworth station at approximately hourly intervals in each direction in the morning and evening peaks and at two-hourly intervals off-peak.
 The route is known as the North Downs Line and runs between the stations of Reading and Gatwick Airport.
 Other stations along this route include Dorking (Deepdene), Guildford, Reigate and Redhill.